6 Smart Tips to Boost Member Retention at Your Association

 - Send personalized messages so that your members feel valued.
 Getting into deep research and learning about your members, their wants and needs will help craft the content they’re expecting.
 And, the more personal your message gets, the more members are to trust your association and stick around.

 - Give existing members extra attention and care.
 As a member of your association, people need to feel appreciated.
 A simple check-in message or a small postal card will help keep them by your side and be loyal.

 - Make sure they are warmly welcomed.
-When your members come onboard, introduce them with a welcoming kit.
-Design them with attention to details, just as you would when creating an employee handbook.
+When your members come on board, introduce them with a welcoming kit.
+Design them with attention to detail, just as you would when creating an employee handbook.

 4. Avoid overdoing